One-Loop Quantum Effects in Carroll Scalars: Brief review of conformal Carrollian symmetries

-One interesting property of the CCA is that it admits an infinite dimensional extension.
-The generators for the infinite extended algebra in $d$ dimensions can be written as \cite{Bagchi:2016bcd}:

 Here, $f(x)$ are arbitrary tensors and transform under irreducible representations of $so(d - 1)$.
 If we take $f(x)= (1,x_i,x_kx_k)$ we get the finite generators $M_f = (H,B_i,K)$ respectively.
 The finite generators with $M_f$ form the infinite-dimensional CCA.
 The transformations generated by $M_f$ are known as supertranslation transformations.
-The Lie brackets between the finite set and the infinite generators are given by: